 We also look for any metabolic, hormonal or nutritional causes of excessive hair loss and work to restore balance to the body.

-Additionally, we highly recommend that anyone concerned about hair loss consider switching their shampoo, conditioner, and hair treatments to Monat natural hair care products, as these have been developed, shown and proven to decrease hair loss and stimulate new hair growth.
-Please contact us via email if you would like any further information on the Monat natural hair care product line.
-You can also order online here: http://hairlosssolution.mymonat.com
+Additionally, we highly recommend that anyone concerned about hair loss consider using a topical hair loss formula and/or specialty shampoo as these have been developed, shown and proven to decrease hair loss and stimulate new hair growth.
+These options would be provided under the direction of Dr Chelsea.

 Common causes for hair loss that we look for:

 Thyroid hormones (produced in the thyroid gland) influence many metabolic processes including the cycle of the hair follicle.
 If your thyroid gland isn’t producing adequate thyroid hormone, hair loss is a frequent result.
 Restoration of proper thyroid hormone levels through nutritional modifications or hormone supplementation will often correct thinning hair (as well as a myriad of other symptoms).
 Hashimoto’s, the most common cause of hypothyroid, is an inflammatory autoimmune condition that often causes hair loss.
 For additional information on thyroid disorders, please read more here.